ChiisanaBanana/StatisticalLearning/STA3241-Project-HalanBadilla-SP25/README.txt

 README file
-- Data Dictionary
+- Data: All data used in the project + README
-- Where you got it from
+- Presentation: Powerpoint that showcases all the information I gathered.
-- Any other relevant Info
+- Project: .rmd + .html files